Lamar Hunt Jr.

 Lamar Hunt Jr. (born October 20, 1956) is an American businessman and a scion of the wealthy Hunt family.
-Hunt is president and owner of the Kansas City Mavericks professional hockey team.
+Hunt is president and owner of the Kansas City Mavericks professional ice hockey team.
 He is the son of Lamar Hunt and grandson of oil tycoon H. L. Hunt.

 Early life and education

 Lamar Hunt Jr. was born to Lamar and Rose Mary Whittle Hunt on October 20, 1956.
 He grew up in Dallas, Texas, where he spent the first 11 years of his life.
 Lamar and Rose Mary Hunt separated when Lamar Hunt Jr. was five years old and divorced In the summer of 1963.
 His childhood was spent between both parents, his father and his father's new wife, Norma Knobel, whom he married in 1964 and his mother and her new husband, a Texas businessman named John David Carr.

 Hunt attended private school at St. Mark's School of Texas, an all-boys school located in North Dallas.
 After graduating from high school, Hunt attended the University of Cincinnati College-Conservatory of Music (UCCCM).
 He received a Master of Arts in Counseling in May 2003 from Dallas Baptist University.